 - Fit wing protectors to rear wings before fitting rear wings

-- Fit IVA trim to front wings before fitting front wings
+- Fit IVA trim and repeaters to front wings before fitting front wings